GanWeaving/bluesky-mastodon-poster/README.md

 # bluesky-mastodon-poster

-Welcome to the Publish-to-Bluesky-and-Mastodon app!
+Welcome to the (very WIP) Publish-to-Bluesky-and-Mastodon app!

 With this app, you can publish text and/or image posts on both Bluesky and Mastodon social media platforms in one go.